lukeyigechen/lukeyigechen.github.io/_pages/cv.md

 ## Talks

-* **Yige Chen**.
+* Yige Chen.
 Understanding the Semantic Representation of Korean Mixed Script in Language Models.
 To be presented at the 30th Annual Conference of the International Association of Chinese Linguistics (IACL-30).
 Yonsei University, Seoul, South Korea.
 2024.

 ## Academic Service